 Beatrice Harrison was best known for her famous Nightingale broadcasts over the BBC, even though she was also the leading cellist of her generation and a favourite of composers such as Bradford-born Frederick Delius and Edward Elgar.

 She often rehearsed pieces in the garden of her family’s house, Foyle Riding, located near Oxted, Surrey.
-While rehearsing late at night, she discovered that Nightingales nesting nearby would often sing along with her cello.
-In 1924, after making her debut radio broadcast she persuaded John Reith, general manager of the BBC, to arrange a live outside broadcast with the Nightingale.
+While rehearsing late at night, she discovered that nightingales nesting nearby would often sing along with her cello.
+In 1924, after making her debut radio broadcast, she persuaded John Reith, general manager of the BBC, to arrange a live outside broadcast which would feature the nightingale.

 … I telephoned Sir John Reith at the BBC, who seemed very dubious at first.
 Meanwhile the song of the Nightingale was at its height at Foyle Riding and I knew that it must be now or never as from now on he would sing later and later at night and in two weeks he would be gone.5

-With Reith convinced, BBC engineers P P Eckersley, A G D West and others were called in to set up the equipment up the day before.
-The microphone was set up on a table about one hundred yards away from the Nightingale with no requirement for the Faraday Cage, since there were no sources of electromagnetic interference in the Harrisons’ garden.
+With Reith convinced, BBC engineers P.P.
+Eckersley, A.G.D.
+West and others were called in to set up the equipment up the day before.
+The microphone was set up on a table about 100 yards away from the nightingale, with no requirement for the Faraday Cage, since there were no sources of electromagnetic interference in the Harrisons’ garden.
 The very weak electrical signal the microphone generated required a great deal of amplification equipment.
 When the time was right, the amplified signal would be sent through the telephone lines to be broadcast from the central BBC station in London, 2LO.
 Rex Palmer was to announce.

 It was something to see all the paraphernalia of the BBC in our garden.
 It was a great risk of course, as in those days no wild bird had ever been broadcast in its natural state.6

-The first broadcast was made at midnight on the 19th of May, 1924.
-It was reported that approximately a million people listened while Ms. Harrison played a duet with the Nightingale.
+The first broadcast was made at midnight on 19 May 1924.
+It was reported that approximately a million people listened while Ms. Harrison played a duet with the nightingale.
 Having proved so popular with listeners-in, it was repeated the next month, and for the next twelve years the BBC broadcast her Nightingale concerts in May.
 In the Radio Times before the second broadcast, BBC Managing Director John Reith wrote that the Nightingale:

 has swept the country… with a wave of something closely akin to emotionalism, and a glamour of romance has flashed across the prosaic round of many a life.7